Tim Wood (baseball): Pittsburgh Pirates

 The Pittsburgh Pirates signed Wood in April 2011.
 On June 10, 2011, the Pirates purchased Wood's contract.
 He was designated for assignment on August 12, after making 13 appearances, recording a 5.63 ERA in eight innings.
 He was traded to the Texas Rangers on August 18, in exchange for cash considerations.

 Texas Rangers

 The Texas Rangers acquired Wood from the Pittsburgh Pirates on August 18, in exchange for cash considerations.
 He became a free agent at the end of the 2011 season.

 Return to the Pirates

 In November 2011, Wood signed a minor league contract with the Pittsburgh Pirates.
 In 54 games for the Pirates' Triple-A affiliate Indianapolis, Wood had a 2.19 ERA with 21 saves while striking out 67 in 70 innings.

 Minnesota Twins

-On November 10, 2012, Wood was reported to be close to a deal with the Cleveland Indians.
-Later the same day, he signed a minor league deal with the Minnesota Twins with an invitation to spring training and is expected to make the team.
+On November 10, 2012, Wood signed a minor league deal with the Minnesota Twins with an invitation to spring training and was to make the team.
 The club then signed him to a 1-year, $675,000 deal to avoid losing him in the Rule 5 Draft.
 He was released on August 28, 2013.